mira97ali/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Wrote a script that  sets the mode of the file hello the same as olleh’s mode using the command "chmod --reference"

+# 11. Directories

+Created a file 11-directories_permissions

+Wrote  a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users using "sudo find . -type d -exec chmod ugo=+x {} \;"